Irutingab/Engage_Metrics/README.md

 2. **Prepare the Dataset:**
    Place the cleaned dataset file (`StudentPerformanceFactors_cleaned.csv`) in the project directory.
-   (You can use the notebook to download and clean the original dataset.)
+   (You can use the notebook to download and clean the original dataset, or just download it from the dashhboard where you can find a button that helps download the cleaned csv file used for this analysis.)

 3. **Start the Dashboard:**
    Run the following command in your terminal: